alextanhongpin/architecture-decision-records/golang/020-idempotency.md

 ## Context

+### Definition

 An operation is idempotent if executing it with the same request produces the same response.
 The execution happens exactly-once, as subsequent request will only return the cached response.

 An idempotent operation is usually accompanied by an idempotency key to denote a unique operation.

+The idempotency key, request and response is usually stored in a cache for a period of time.
+The retention period is not forever.
+After the retention period expired, the same request may be executed again.
+A permanent storage can be used as an alternative if we want to keep the operation permanently idempotent.

+### Problem Statement

 We want to implement idempotency to prevent issues with double requests.
 This can be for example, double withdrawal or double delivery of SMS.

+### Storage

+Idempotency is just another form  of unique constraint in a relational database.
+By making a column unique, we can prevent new rows created that matches the column.

+### Sotring in table

 For most cases, we can keep the idempotent key in the same table, e.g. orders.